 My top recommendation for students and parents now is any Roland digital piano featuring the “PHA III Ivory Feel action with Escapement”.
 Roland has been developing this action over many years and I believe they are now making the best digital piano actions currently available (and no, I’m not affiliated!).

 This action is available in the following Roland pianos:

-If you’re a teacher, I highly recommend checking out this action for yourself over the holidays.
+If you’re a teacher, I highly recommend checking out this action for yourself.

 What piano do you recommend?

 Best-known for his blogging and teaching, Tim is also a well-respected presenter, performer and accompanist based in Melbourne, Australia.
 You can check him out on Google+, Facebook and Twitter.